How it works

 Once we have made a decision we will inform you within 5 working days.

 We cannot make grants to all the applications we receive.
 Your proposal may be worthwhile but we just might not have the right fund or enough money to award a grant.
 If your application is turned down, we will tell you why it was not successful.
+Our Complaints, Reconsideration and Appeals Procedure for Grant Making has information on how to make an appeal.

 If successful, grants are paid directly into the grant recipient’s bank account.
 We may occasionally make grant payments by cheque.